More specifically this manuscript will discuss performance indicators in football from a scientific point of view.

 Experienced players circulated the ball more in SSG resulting in longer offensive sequences from the entire team, while the non-experienced participants performed faster offensive sequences with a predominance of individual actions (1).

-Body mass and muscle mass was related to the total distance covered (73).
-Moreover, players from successful teams were found to be leaner and more muscular than their unsuccessful counterparts (48).
+Body mass and muscle mass was related to the total distance covered (86).
+Moreover, players from successful teams were found to be leaner and more muscular than their unsuccessful counterparts (56).

-Psychological factors were not really discussed throughout the literature, however it was seen that emotional intelligence scores predict team sports performance in national cricket (18).
-Emotional intelligence is involved in the capacity to perceive emotions, assimilate emotion-related feelings, understand the information of those emotions, and manage them (56).
-Emotional intelligence helps individual team members in order to deal with interpersonal and intrapersonal conflicts, enhance communication and commitment, and to accomplish team goals (21).
+Psychological factors were not really discussed throughout the literature, however it was seen that emotional intelligence scores predict team sports performance in national cricket (22).
+Emotional intelligence is involved in the capacity to perceive emotions, assimilate emotion-related feelings, understand the information of those emotions, and manage them (66).
+Emotional intelligence helps individual team members in order to deal with interpersonal and intrapersonal conflicts, enhance communication and commitment, and to accomplish team goals (26).
 We speculate that emotional intelligence might be seen as a psychological factor in football performance as well.

-Dismissals will have an effect on performance indicators (11).
-Players need to cover greater distance, have less recovery time between high-intensity efforts and have more activity, especially in the moderate-intensity level (11).
+Dismissals will have an effect on performance indicators (14).
+Players need to cover greater distance, have less recovery time between high-intensity efforts and have more activity, especially in the moderate-intensity level (14).

-Not necessarily related to match outcome, however still interesting was the investigation by Pulling et al. (65), who investigated zonal vs. 1-on-1 marking in corners.
+Not necessarily related to match outcome, however still interesting was the investigation by Pulling et al. (78), who investigated zonal vs. 1-on-1 marking in corners.
 The authors’ results showed no significant association between the marking set-up and the number of attempts at goal conceded when defending corner kicks.
 However, teams who applied zonal marking conceded fewer goals and fewer attempts at goal than teams who used one-to-one marking.

-Who scores the goals
+Who scores goals and when

-Interestingly, in successful teams, 62% of the goals are scored by typical attacking players (33).
+Interestingly, in successful teams, 62% of the goals are scored by typical attacking players (41).
 Whereas in unsuccessful teams only 25% of the goals are scored by the same kind of players.

 There seemed to be gender differences in performance indicators.
 One factor seemed to be the physical/physiological differences, which might be responsible for successful long-range shots for example (2).
-The women used more heading in general and tried to get closer to the goal before trying to score (2).
+The women used more heading in general and females tried to get closer to the goal before trying to score (2).

-Dribbling seemed to be the most important skill to creating scoring opportunities, followed by first touch, passing, and individual defense (90).
+Dribbling seemed to be the most important skill to creating scoring opportunities, followed by first touch, passing, and individual defense (103).

-Crosses received inside the box and corner kicks revealed good goal scoring opportunities (55).
-Individual tactics in womens football was observed by Konstadinidiou et al. 2005 - (41).
+Crosses received inside the box and corner kicks revealed good goal scoring opportunities (65).
+Individual tactics in womens football was observed by Konstadinidiou et al. 2005 - (49).

-Furthermore, the performance index might be individual to specific positions as the technical (85) and physical (61) demands differ.
+It seems that teams need to develop a specific performance index (such as how to enter the attacking third) for a specific opponent, at a specific location, in a specific type of competition.
+Furthermore, the performance index might be individual to specific positions as the technical (98) and physical (73) demands differ.
 For example, target strikers have different movements (amount and intensity), different technical skills (such as ball possession) compared to central midfielders.
 However, their shots on goal will be more crucial as they are usually positioned closer to the goal and therefore have greater chance to score.

-Generally, efficacy seems to be key offensively (goals per shots) as well as defensively (gaining re-possession quickly) (50, 78).
+Generally, efficacy seems to be a key players offensively (goals per shots) as well as defensively (gaining re-possession quickly) (63, 96).
 Ball possession (to us) seems to be important in controlling the game, however, not necessarily as an important performance indicator.
 As it seems having ball possession for a long time does not ensure goals scoring, however is very effective way to control the game when winning.
 Creating/cover spaces over large distance on the pitch offensively seems to create opportunities for individual players and therefore lowers chances for interceptions, however, simultaneously increase the demand and the complexity of re-organizing the defense when losing the ball.

-As a result, counterattacking is a very effective way to win a game, especially for “lower-ranked” in certain situations (away games, less comfortable with ball possession etc).
+As a result, counterattacking is a very effective way to win a game, especially for “lower-ranked” teams in certain situations (away games, less comfortable with ball possession etc).

 1. Almeida, C.H., A.P.
 Ferreira, and A. Volossovitch, Offensive sequences in youth soccer: effects of experience and small-sided games.
 Journal of Human Kinetics, 2013.
 36:

 2. Althoff, K., J. Kroiher, and E.M.
 Hennig, A soccer game analysis of two World Cups: playing behavior between elite female and male soccer players.
 Footwear Science, 2010.
 2(1): 51-56.